sky-shift/skyshift/docs/source/cli/users.rst

 Invite a New User
 ---------------

-The ``invite`` command creates a new invitation to register into SkyFlow.
+The ``invite`` command creates a new invitation to register into SkyShift.

 **Usage:**